0ctacity/.github/GOVERNANCE.md

 Team leaders determine the most suitable placement for accepted members.

 A member may later move between teams when the relevant team leaders agree.
-The steward must be notified of the transfer.
+The Organization Lead must be notified of the transfer.

 Members remain free to contribute across teams regardless of their primary placement.